 If you are going to come here, don’t wear anything nice, once you bite into the dumplings, the broth will go everywhere.
 Or maybe we are just rookies that don’t know how to eat dumplings properly.

 Everything was delicious and flavorful.
-The only thing I wasn’t a fan of was how the thick the dough was on the steam buns.
+The only thing I wasn’t a fan of was how thick the dough was on the steam buns.
 The workers are the nicest people on the planet though.

 Keen’s Steakhouse 72 W 36th St, New York, NY 10018

 Our anniversary dinner was at Keen’s Steakhouse.
-I had called and made reservation months in advance.
+I had called and made reservations months in advance.
 This is probably a good idea if you want to come here.
 Keen’s is one of the most famous steakhouses in the city.